petronav/IMDB-Scraper-TV-shows/README.md

 # IMDB-Scraper-TV-shows
-List of TV shows to watch in future based on IMDB rating.
+This repository is for scraping the top 250 TV shows based on IMDB rating.
 Here is a sample TV-show details scraped :

 ```
 'Breaking Bad': {'duration': '2008–2013',